EMLoC: Emulator-based Memory-efficient Fine-tuning with LoRA Correction: Experiment

 \paragraph{Comparison of Emulator Construction Settings.} We compare two emulator construction settings.
 The first is our proposed downstream-aware construction, in which the emulator is derived directly from task-specific data without any additional training.
 The second follows the approach adopted in LORAM, where the emulator is first constructed using general-purpose data, followed by continual pretraining.
 For general data, we use Laion-COCO~\cite{laioncoco}—a commonly used dataset for vision-language pretraining—and perform continual pretraining using 8 V100 GPUs.

 As shown in \cref{tab:setting}, when row pruning is used as the emulator construction method, both settings achieve comparable downstream performance.
 However, the continual pretraining stage required in LORAM incurs substantial computational overhead, making it impractical for individual users.
-In contrast, when SVD is used for emulator construction, our downstream-aware method not only eliminates the need for continual pretraining but also achieves superior performance.
-Moreover, it incurs the lowest construction overhead, demonstrating the efficiency and effectiveness of our downstream-aware SVD.
+In contrast, when SVD is used for emulator construction, our downstream-aware method not only eliminates the need for continual pretraining but also achieves superior performance while incurring the lowest construction overhead, demonstrating the efficiency and effectiveness of our downstream-aware SVD.
+Furthermore, the performance gap observed in the last two rows highlights the importance of using downstream data rather than a general purpose data as the calibration set $\CalData$.
+By employing activation-aware SVD based on downstream activations, the constructed emulator better preserves task-relevant knowledge that facilitates subsequent fine-tuning.

 \paragraph{Robustness Across Modalities.} To evaluate the generality of our approach beyond vision-language tasks, we apply \modelname{} to two challenging NLP datasets, MATHQA and GSM8K.
 We follow the experimental setup of LORAM and use LLaMA 2 13B~\cite{touvron2023llama} as the base model.
 As shown in \cref{tab:NLP}, our method achieves comparable performance on MATHQA and outperforms LORAM on GSM8K, demonstrating its effectiveness in language-only settings.
 These results confirm that \modelname{} is not limited to multimodal models and can be readily extended to other modalities.
 Furthermore, our method retains its core advantages—minimal memory overhead and no need for continual pretraining—making it more accessible to users with limited computational resources.